 Charitable gift annuities

 A gift annuity combines your gift to the University with an annuity.
 The University purchases the annuity on your behalf through a licensed life insurance company.
 Your guaranteed annuity payments continue throughout your lifetime, unaffected by changes in the economy or interest rates.
 The annuity can be written to cover both you and your spouse for life, or for a specific number of years.

 A charitable remainder trust is a deferred giving arrangement under which you may transfer property (cash, securities or real estate) to a trustee.

 Gifts-in-kind are tangible property including works of art, books, real estate, equipment and collections.
 Donations of gifts-in-kind may significantly reduce your income tax payable, and charitable receipts are issued for the fair market value of the property.

 Documents and links

 Planning to include the University of Waterloo in your estate?
-We encourage you to contact our planned giving staff to learn more about the benefits and resources available to you, including tax benefits and membership in the Laurel Society.
+Want to learn more about the benefits and resources available to you, including tax benefits and membership in the Laurel Society?